 What is the total cost you incurred in keeping the goat for the feeding period?

-According to the question of What is the total cost you incurred in keeping the goat for the feeding period?
-Majority of the respondents which is 19% of the respondents said that their total coast incurred in keeping the goat for feeding was 2400 ETB, 13% of the total respondents also said that their total cost for feeding was.
+On average, a respondent spend around 17,500 to purchase the three goats, it differs from Kebele to kebeles & ranges from 1,500 to 21,000.
+The mean expenditure for fattening these 3 goats estimated to be around 1,700 which totals an average of of around 19,142 to purchase and fatten the 3 goats.

-What is the total sale price of the 3 goats after you practiced short fattening?
+On average people sold the three goats they purchase after fattening around 20,386 with an average of 6.5% profit margin from their initial investment.
+The profit margin differs from kebele to kebele, Helawyn Kebele (13.5%) registered highest profit margin compare to the other two.
+Please see graph below for more information.

-Do you think fattening goats is profitable business?
+What is the total sale price of the 3 goats after you practiced short fattening?\ Do you think fattening goats is profitable business?

 Based on the results gathered, it was agreed by 74 (99%) of the total respondents that shoot fattening is a profitable business.